lh218/lh218.github.io/_pages/about.md

 Xiaolu Wang, Chaorui Yao, **Haoyu Lei**, Anthony Man-Cho So

 [**Paper**](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=9414791)
-- we cast the graph learning formulation as a nonsmooth, strictly convex optimization problem and develop an efficient alternating direction method of multipliers (ADMM) to solve it.
+- We cast the graph learning formulation as a nonsmooth, strictly convex optimization problem and develop an efficient alternating direction method of multipliers (ADMM) to solve it.
 </div>
 </div>